John-AI-Lab/John-AI-Lab.github.io/_projects/Beam Seach for Reasoning.md

 title: Beam Search for Reasoning

 description: |
-  A framework of stepwise LLM reasoning
+  A framework of stepwise LLM reasoning.

 layout: project
 last-updated: 2023-05-01